ScottLogic/blog/_posts/2026-01-30-microsoft-agent-framework-powering-u[-your-agentic-teammate.md

 ![sequence diagram demonstrating flow or user requests that have been approved]({{ site.github.url }}/dhunter/assets/maf-teammate/3-sequence-onboard.png)

 ### Disclaimer
 A traditional system could have been written to do this without the use of an LLM.
 The exercise was to use an existing Microsoft based communication system as a teammate.
-The LLM gives us easy data extraction from free text in an email string, then tools enable us to write custom actions we could expect the LLM to execute.
+The LLM gave us easy data extraction from free text in an email string, then tools enabled us to write custom actions we could expect the LLM to execute.

-The solution discussed here is built entirely as an exploratory exercise proof of concept, we would need to do a fair amount of work for a productions hardened system.
+The solution discussed here was built entirely as an exploratory exercise proof of concept, we would have needed to do a fair amount of work for a production hardened system.

 ## Our Journey